 The standard workweek for full-time regular employees is currently 40 hours.
 Meal breaks are not counted in the 40-hour schedule.
-The regular workweek shall be Monday through Friday, with eEmployees' hours shall to be determined by the immediate supervisor or CEO as necessary to accomplish the Authority's mission. - Where workload or schedules require, some departments may operate outside the regular workweek and/or regular scheduled hours.
-Supervisors will notify employees of their work schedule.
+The regular workweek shall be Monday through Friday.
+Employees' hours shall be determined by the immediate supervisor or CEO as necessary to accomplish the Authority's mission.
+Where workload or schedules require, some departments may operate outside the regular workweek and/or regular scheduled hours.